V H Group: Group profile

 The V H Group is controlled by the family of Dr. B. V. Rao.
 His daughter, Anuradha Desai, is serving as group chairperson since his death in 1996.
 His sons B Balaji Rao and Venkatesh Rao sit on the board of the group's companies.

-The V H Group has its headquarters in Pune, and has offices in United Kingdom, Oman, Bangladesh, Vietnam, Italy.
-The Group has production plants in India, Vietnam, Bangladesh, United States and Switzerland, and exports to 35 countries across the world.
+The V H Group has its headquarters in Pune, and has offices in the United Kingdom, Oman, Bangladesh, Vietnam, Italy.
+The group has production plants in India, Vietnam, Bangladesh, the United States and Switzerland.

-In December 2010, the group launched Venky's Xprs, a fast food restaurant specializing in chicken.
+In December 2010, the group launched Venky's Xprs, a fast food restaurant specialising in chicken.
 The first outlet opened in Pune, India.

 Sport

 Blackburn Rovers

-In November 2010, the group took over English Premier League club Blackburn Rovers FC, acquiring a 99.9% stake through a new holding company, Venky's London Ltd. The deal was worth £43 million including taking on around £20 million of the club's debt.
+In November 2010, the group took over English Premier League club Blackburn Rovers F.C., acquiring a 99.9% stake through a new holding company, Venky's London Ltd. The deal was worth £43 million including taking on around £20 million of the club's debt.

 After sacking Sam Allardyce as the club's manager, Steve Kean was appointed in his place, raising media concern as Kean's agent Jerome Anderson had advised Venky's during its takeover of the club.
 Venky's oversaw an unsuccessful period resulting in relegation to the Championship after the 2011–12 Premier League season ending the club's 11-year run in the top flight, then a further relegation to the third-tier EFL League One after the 2016–17 season.
 Despite Kean leaving Blackburn Rovers in September 2012, criticism of Venky's running of the club has continued, with both fans and the media calling them into question.
 In September 2016, Venky's publicly stated their commitment to the club.